Medical Billing Services in California

 AB 744 Telehealth Billing Parity

 AB 744 and related telehealth legislation expanded Medi-Cal telehealth reimbursement and established requirements for California health plans to cover telehealth services on the same basis as in-person visits for applicable services.
 The law prohibits plans from requiring patients to visit a physical location before receiving telehealth services and expands eligible provider types.
 Medi-Cal has its own set of eligible telehealth codes, originating site requirements, and audio-only visit policies that differ from commercial payer rules.
-Medtransic ensures proper modifier usage (modifier 95, GT) and place-of-service codes for all California telehealth encounters, maximizing reimbursement whether services are delivered via video, audio-only, or asynchronous platforms.
+Medtransic ensures proper telehealth modifier usage and place-of-service codes for all California telehealth encounters, maximizing reimbursement whether services are delivered via video, audio-only, or asynchronous platforms.

 Workers' Compensation OMFS (Official Medical Fee Schedule)